Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Preparation for calculation

-The value of the blip or tomte $\chi^{2}$ is more sensitive to the glitch time-lag compared to the power $\chi^{2}$ or the sine-Gaussian $\chi^{2}$.
-Indeed, when computed on data with a true glitch, the blip and tomte $\chi^{2}$ decrease more rapidly with time than the power $\chi^{2}$ or the sine-Gaussian $\chi^{2}$.
-The value of this time-lag is used for determining the time-point at which the glitch $\chi^{2}$ is computed, which is consistent with the procedure that was employed in Ref.~\cite{Choudhary:2022nvs} for computing the optimized sine-Gaussian $\chi^{2}$.~\footnote{In Ref.~\cite{Choudhary:2022nvs}, the parameter analogous to the time-lag was called $t_d$ -- for the sine-Gaussian basis vectors employed there.} We use the same procedure to construct the glitch $\chi^{2}$ for both CBC signals and glitches.
-In contrast, note that the power or sine-Gaussian $\chi^{2}$ construction does not employ the time-lag.
+When computed on data with a true glitch, the SVD-based $\chi^{2}$ decreases rapidly with time.
+The value of this time-lag is used for determining the time-point at which the SVD-based $\chi^{2}$ is computed, which is consistent with the procedure that was employed in~\cite{Choudhary:2022nvs} for computing the optimized sine-Gaussian $\chi^{2}$.~\footnote{In~\cite{Choudhary:2022nvs}, the parameter analogous to the time-lag was called $t_d$---for the sine-Gaussian basis vectors employed there.} Since {\it a priori} it would not be known if the trigger was caused by a CBC signal or a glitch, the SVD-based $\chi^{2}$ is always computed at the singular-vector trigger time.
+We use the same procedure to construct the generic $\chi^{2}$ for both CBC signals and glitches.
+In contrast, note that the power and the sine-Gaussian $\chi^{2}$ are computed at the CBC template trigger times, both for CBC signals and glitches.